Stay clear when powerlines are near

 - Look up and Live - Know the location of powerlines on your property.
 The Look up and Live app can help you plan work near powerlines.
 This tool may help minimise contact and reduce the risk of injury or death from electrocution and damage to equipment and our electricity network.
 Check your surroundings prior to extending machinery – including when tipping loads.
 Always make sure all workers on your site know the location of powerlines and how to be safe around them.

-- Install markers in areas with poor or low visibility – Essential Energy can install overhead powerline markers on your property to help increase the visibility of the overhead network.
-Visit essentialenergy.com.au/overhead to lodge an enquiry.
+- Install aerial markers in areas with poor or low visibility – Essential Energy can install overhead powerline markers on your property to help increase the visibility of powerlines.
+Visit essentialenergy.com.au/aerialmarkerprogram to request aerial markers on your property.
 You can also use ground barriers or install appropriate signage at least 8 to 10 metres either side of powerlines.

 - Know the lowered and extended height of all machinery – ensure all machinery operators are aware of the height and reach of their machinery in both stowed and working positions to ensure that minimum safe approach distances are maintained.
 Always lower machinery fully before moving off.

-- It’s storm season – if you’re planning harvesting or sowing activities, make sure you keep an eye on the weather.
+- Keep an eye on the weather – if you’re planning harvesting or sowing activities, make sure you keep an eye on the weather.
 Powerlines can sag and sway in hot weather and windy conditions are difficult to see at dawn and dusk.
 Visit our StormTracker to check out the weather for your areas.

 - Order free stickers and signs for your machinery